ianjuly4/ianjuly4/README.md

 I’m just getting started in the tech world and I'm working hard to break into software development.
 I’m eager to build on my foundation and continuously improve my skills.

 Currently Learning:
-Mastering JavaScript and React for front-end development.
+Mastering and honing my skills to take on full-stack roles.

 Diving into Flask and Python for back-end development.